aws-samples/serverless-patterns/cdk-codepipeline-cross-account-deployment/README.md

 # CDK CodePipline Cross-Account Deployment

-This pattern deploys a CodePipline using CodeCommit and CodeBuild.
+This pattern deploys a CodePipleine using CodeCommit and CodeBuild.
 From this pipeline it deploys a CloudFront distribution in front of an S3 Bucket to serve as a static website, across 2 accounts.
-This is an example of how you can use one pipline to deploy the same stack across multiple environments.
+This is an example of how you can use one pipeline to deploy the same stack across multiple environments.

 Note that CloudFront and S3 are used in this pattern for demonstration purposes, you can use this pattern with any stack you wish to deploy.